Tunisians head to the polls on September 15 to elect a new president in the second such vote since the 2011 revolution.

 He finished “first in the first round”, he said, citing exit polls in advance of preliminary results, which are expected to be announced on Tuesday.

 There was also an upbeat atmosphere at the party headquarters of media mogul Nabil Karoui, who is behind bars being under investigation for money laundering, as hundreds of supporters celebrated after he also claimed to have reached the second round.

 Candidates must secure 50 percent of the vote to win outright, but if none of the hopefuls obtains a majority the two with the most votes will advance to the decisive runoff.
 The date of the second and final round has not been announced, but it must happen by October 23 at the latest and may even take place on the same day as legislative polls, slated for October 6.

 Tunisia’s president has limited powers – in charge of foreign policy, defence and national security – and governs alongside a prime minister chosen by parliament who has authority over domestic affairs.

-Leila Thabbi, a 40-year-old housewife, came to the polls with her toddler.
+Leila Thabbi, a 40-year-old housewife, arrived at the polling station with her toddler.

 “I am voting for the future of Tunisia for my children,” Thabbi told Al Jazeera.
 “I am worried for Tunisia.
 The situation gets worse and worse, there are no opportunities, especially for my children.”

-Publication of opinion polls has officially been banned since July, but it is apparent the shifting political landscape has left many voters undecided.
+Publication of opinion polls has officially been banned since July, but it is apparent the shifting political landscape had left many voters in a quandary.